LynnHo/DCGAN-LSGAN-WGAN-GP-DRAGAN-Tensorflow-2/README.md

 ```

 ## Datasets
-1. mnist will be automatically download
+1. mnist will be automatically downloaded
 2. celeba should be prepared by yourself in ./data/img_align_celeba